Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Light form:

-· There are no complications.
+· no complications.

 Moderate form:

-· The presence of complications.
+· presence of complications.

 Severe form:

-· Multiple complications;
+· multiple complications;

 Laboratory research